uberduck-ai/openduck/README.md

 ### Troubleshooting

-- The Simple Python client sometimes has strange behavior.
+- The Simple Python client sometimes has strange audio playback bugs.
 You can try restarting your OS's audio services, e.g. `sudo pkill coreaudiod` on Mac OS.